EIDA/wfc-consistency/README.md

 | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- |
 | Network code (text, e.g. HL) | Station code (text, e.g. ATH) | Location code (text, e.g. 00) | Channel name (text, e.g. HHE) | Year (integer, e.g. 2023) | Julian day (integer, e.g. 156) | File name (text, e.g. HL.ATH.00.HHE.D.2023.156)

+*Note:* The `fileName` attribute is a full path for the `missing_in_wfcatalog`, `inconsistent_checksum`, `older_date` tables, while it is just the name of the file for the rest of the tables.
+This is because of the way the rest of the scripts of this project need to get the files.

 The script can be executed with some options:
  - `-h` or `--help` to print a help message.
  - `-s` or `--start` followed by a number for the year to start the test (default = last year).